kube-compose/kube-compose/README.md

 Jompose is a CI tool that can create and destroy environments in Kubernetes based on docker compose files.

 # Why another tool?
-Although [kompose](https://github.com/kubernetes/kompose) can already convert docker compose files into Kubernetes resources, it does not address some valid CI use cases, and the author wanted to learn Go.
-The main use cases that Jompose addresses but kompose does not are:
+Although [kompose](https://github.com/kubernetes/kompose) can already convert docker compose files into Kubernetes resources.
+The main differences between Jompose and Kompose are:
-1. Kubernetes resource names and selectors are unique for each build to support shared namespaces and scaling to as many concurrent CI environments as you desire.
+1. Jompose generates Kubernetes resource names and selectors that are unique for each build to support shared namespaces and scaling to many concurrent CI environments.
-1. Creates pods with `restartPolicy: Never` instead of deployments, so that failed pods can be inspected, no logs are lost due to pod restarts, and Kubernetes cluster resources are used more efficiently.
+1. Jompose creates pods with `restartPolicy: Never` instead of deployments, so that failed pods can be inspected, no logs are lost due to pod restarts, and Kubernetes cluster resources are used more efficiently.
-1. Jompose addresses startup dependencies by respecting [docker compose](https://docs.docker.com/compose/compose-file/compose-file-v2#depends_on)'s `depends_on` field.
+1. Jompose allows startup dependencies to be specified by respecting [docker compose](https://docs.docker.com/compose/compose-file/compose-file-v2#depends_on)'s `depends_on` field.
+1. Jompose currently depends on the docker daemon to pull Docker images and extract their healthcheck.

 # Installation
 Download the binary and place it on your `PATH`: